Friday, 29 September 2023

 Tuesday, 19 September 2023

-PASTICHE WITH PARODY SONG-LYRICS.
+PASTICHE WITH PARODY SONG-LYRICS

 ORIGINAL POEM: "Inferno" by Dante Alighieri, the first book in the triad, "The Divine Comedy", written in the early 14th century.

-ORIGINAL SONG: "The Mexican Hat Dance", Allan Sherman, 1963.
+MUSICAL UNDERPINNINGS: "The Mexican Hat Dance", Allan Sherman, 1963.

-Resuming at Canto 5 of “The Inferno” after a considerable pause....
+EXPLANATION: Resuming at Canto 5 of “The Inferno” after a considerable pause....
 Dante, guided by the Roman poet Virgil is on a mission presumably sanctioned by heavenly powers, that leads them progressively further downward into the Circles of Hell.

 MINOS’S TAIL-TWIST